-Bio-Ecology 413 A & B
+Ecology 413 A & B

 Category: General Science

 Credit: 1.0

 Grade Level: 10-12

-Prerequisite: Integrated Science & Biology
+Prerequisite: Biology

-Cost: \$10 Greenhouse Project

 This class places a major emphasis on hands-on activities in which the interrelationship between the abiotic and biotic systems will be explored.
 The course is designed for students with an interest in continuing biological studies or interested in pursuing a career in an environmental field.
-Content areas include Ecosystems: living and non-living parts of the environment, Biomes: Earth's major habitats, Biodiversity: all the living organisms within an area, Meteorology: Earth's climate, Geology: rock formations, Agriculture: farming practices, and Environmental Politics: governmental policies affecting the environment.
+Content areas include the four major areas of ecology: behavioral, population, community, and ecosystem.
+In addition to the nature center, class will also center around the greenhouse, hydroponics, and "testing the waters" with Riveredge Nature Center.
 Students will be expected to spend time outdoors working on both individual and group projects related to environmental education.
-One of the major goals of this class is for students to develop an environmental ethic in which they learn ways to become better stewards of the Earth.

-Human Performance 417
+Human Performance 427

 Category: General Elective

 Credit: 0.5

 Grade Level: 10-12

-Prerequisite: Integrated Science & Biology
+Prerequisite: Biology

 While the scientific research that forms the basis of this class is from athletes, this course is aimed at anyone who is interested in increased human performance.
 Topics covered include achievement goal theory, motivation, stress, self-confidence, personal accountability, attentional focus and concentration, group dynamics and cohesion, self-talk, imagery, and flow.
 Students will develop generalized knowledge on each topic based on real research followed up with a specific focus on individualized reflection and application.
-Students will perform a personal inventory of psychological skills and learn how to regulate levels of anxiety/arousal to find individual zones of optimal performance.
+Students will perform a personal inventory of psychological skills and learn how to regulate levels of anxiety/excitement to find individual zones of optimal performance.
 Ultimately students will develop a personal psychological skills training plan to enhance performance, increase enjoyment, or achieve greater self-satisfaction.